DOMESTIC VIOLENCE & AVO DEFENCE

 What Is At Risk If You Are Charged With Domestic Violence?

-Evidence Must Be Examined Immediately
+Evidence Must Be Preserved Early

-How Courts Decide Domestic Violence Cases in NSW
+How the Court Assesses Domestic Violence Cases

 What the Prosecution Must Prove